Farmers Insurance Logo

 Farmers Insurance Symbol

 The organization’s name uses a sans-serif typeface similar to Frutiger Bold Italic by Adrian Frutiger.
-The designers have converted both words to uppercase so that they are visible and highlighted them with two rich colors: red and blue.
+The designers have converted both words to uppercase to make them visible and highlighted them in two rich colors: red and blue.
 The shield is also red, but its right half is darker than the left.
 The stylized sun is white and light blue, while the base behind it is dark blue.